 Ciampi, Carlo Azeglio (b.
 Dec.
-9, 1920, Livorno, Toscana, Italy), prime minister (1993-94) and president (1999-2006) of Italy.
-In 1993, at the height of Italy's corruption scandals, Ciampi was press-ganged into leaving the Bank of Italy - Italy's central bank, where he had worked for a total of 47 years, including as governor - and becoming prime minister.
-During the 11 months he served as premier, Ciampi won praise for taming runaway state spending and kick-starting Italy's sluggish privatization programme.
-Ciampi has no party affiliation.
+9, 1920, Livorno, Toscana, Italy - d.
+Sept.
+16, 2016, Rome, Italy), prime minister (1993-94) and president (1999-2006) of Italy.
+In 1993, at the height of Italy's corruption scandals, Ciampi was press-ganged into leaving the Bank of Italy - Italy's central bank, where he had worked for a total of 47 years, including as governor from 1979 - and becoming prime minister.
+During the 11 months he served as premier - and as minister of tourism and entertainment (1993-94) and interior (1994) - Ciampi won praise for taming runaway state spending and kick-starting Italy's sluggish privatization programme.
+Ciampi had no party affiliation.
 As treasury and budget minister from 1996, the highly respected Ciampi was considered the mastermind behind Italy's economic about-turn and qualification for Europe's single currency.
 He served in that capacity until 1999, when he was elected president.

 Ciani, Paolo (b.
 Dec.
 8, 1961, Udine, Italy), acting president of Friuli-Venezia Giulia (2001).